EnterpriseDB/cnp-bench/README.md

 Similarly to the case of `pgbench`, you can run HammerDB on a disposable CNP cluster.
 We won't report instructions here as they are identical to the `pgbench` case.
-Even in the case for HammerDB we recommend that you run the test on a previously created Postgres cluster (with CNP or another operator/method).
+Also in this case we recommend that you run the test on a previously created Postgres cluster (with CNP or another operator/method).